What is a legionella risk assessment?

 It is a droplet infection that is transmitted via the air, more precisely through inhalation.
 Dangerous is the water mist that is created, for example, when using a tap with an aerator, when taking a shower or by poorly maintained air conditioning systems.
 Employers are required by law to assess and control the risks associated with Legionella – especially landlords, hotel operators and hospital administrators.

 A checklist makes it easier for landlords or other responsible persons to check the water systems in their buildings for legionella.
 By using a legionella risk assessment checklist no point of examination is forgotten and everything is properly documented.
 This makes it easier to ensure a safe and workplace or living space for those present.

-A legionella risk assessment checklist provides the inspector with a guide that enables him to conduct thorough inspections of water systems and comply with legal requirements to prevent the growth of legionella bacteria.
+A legionella risk assessment checklist provides the inspector with a guide and form that enables him to conduct thorough inspections of water systems and comply with legal requirements to prevent the growth of legionella bacteria.
 It is important to carry out a legionella risk assessment regularly.
-Legionnaires' disease can cause serious damage or even death to those affected by it.
+Legionnaires’ disease can cause serious damage or even death to those affected by it.

 The outbreak of legionnaires’ disease in the US city of Flint, Michigan has reached negative fame worldwide.
 The infection crisis was triggered by a faulty drinking water supply that made tap water a danger to the inhabitants of Flint.
 A faulty action that could have been prevented by early risk assessment and subsequent intervention.

 In order to avoid getting into a similar situation and endangering human lives, the following three factors should always be included in a legionella risk assessment checklist so that property managers can effectively combat the legionella bacteria: